mnvacym/maze-tv/README.md

 - 🛫 I used spectator for a better unit testing experience
 - 🏎 Used OnPush change detection strategy for components for a better performance
 - Created reusable pipes for filtering tv shows by genre and season
+- I added class names starting with 🤖 icons for e2e testing.
+This is to make it easier in the future if I want to make changes to e2e tests

 ## Understand the workspace